 What is a major issue and one we can do something about is the fuel lines!

-There are currently a couple of options to prevent this problem, some companies have looked at adding 'improving' agents to the fuel and as yet there is no conclusive scientific prove this help or decrease the rate of deterioration of the fuel lines, though it has been shown to reduce the carburetor icing issue.
+There are currently a couple of options to prevent this problem, some companies have looked at adding 'improving' agents to the fuel and as yet there is no conclusive scientific prove this help or decrease the rate of deterioration of the fuel lines, though it has been shown to reduce the carburettor icing issue.
 The other issue is to move away from rubber hose braided fuel lines and put modern fuel line on your campervan.